postsharp/postsharp-emails/110-creating-aspects-multi-kind.md

 # Creating Custom Aspects: Multi-targeting

-After reading our introduction to creating custom aspects, you might have been left with the impression that you need to create separate aspects for each target (field, property, method, or type).
+After reading our introduction to creating custom aspects, you might have gotten the impression that you need to create separate aspects for each target (field, property, method, or type).
 However, that's not the case.
-You can create a single aspect that targets multiple elements, but it requires you to use a slightly different signature for your aspect.
+You can create a single aspect that targets multiple elements, but it requires a slightly different signature for your aspect.

 To illustrate this, let's consider a simple example where we want to log the fact that a property or a method has been accessed.